 Our Team Members

-Linda is a Senior Adviser on Sustainability and the Director of the Re-Define London office where she oversees its work on Brexit, sustainability and digitalisation.
-She has written a range of policy documents on sustainable investing and European governance, and is a frequent speaker and moderator at European conferences focusing on Europe.
-Linda’s day-to-day work focuses on the EU’s sustainability and digitalisation strategies, advising policymakers and other stakeholders on a number of key issues.
+Linda is the Director of the Re-Define London office, where she oversees the strategic development of the think thank.
+She also supervises its work on sustainability, digitalisation and blockchain.
+She has written a range of policy documents on sustainable investing and European governance, and is a frequent speaker and moderator at European conferences.
+Linda’s day-to-day work focuses on sustainability and digitalisation strategies, advising policymakers and other stakeholders on a number of key issues.

 Since the UK’s Brexit referendum, Linda has worked extensively on the UK’s and EU’s future relationship scenarios and their impact, focusing her efforts on behind-the-scenes advocacy and awareness raising amongst key decision makers and stakeholders.
-Her recent work has touched on globalisation and populism, with her leading moderating discussions at the Vision Europe Summit.
+Her recent work has touched on globalisation, populism and tacking wide-spread misinformation or fake news.

 Previously, Linda has worked as an adviser and speechwriter for a number of prominent policymakers in Europe, and for several years she actively participated in the European Youth Parliament network in a variety of roles.
 During her studies at the London School of Economics she led a variety of Europe-related student initiatives.

 Born in Latvia, Linda showed passion for the EU before Latvia’s EU accession in 2004 by running an organisation advising Latvian pupils on education opportunities in the EU, as well as giving interviews about Latvian accession to media outlets such as the CNN.
 Linda is currently a Fellow at the Royal Society of Arts, and is alumna of University of Glasgow and the London School of Economics.